dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 To indicate that Dart initializes class fields at a later point, assign the `late` keyword to those class fields.
 Those class fields remain non-nullable.
-Do this when a variable cannot be observed before being initialized.
-This keyword allows the variable to be initialized later.
+Do this when a variable doesn't need to observed or accessed immediately and can be initialized later.
 This differs from labeling the field as nullable.

 * (Non-nullable) late fields cannot have null assigned at a later point.